Starting your career

 Work placements and volunteering

-You may find it helpful to get some experience of working in healthcare by doing a work placement.
-There may also be opportunities to volunteer.
-This could help you when applying to university, college, or a new job with NHSScotland.
+You may find it helpful to get some healthcare experience by doing a work placement or volunteering.
+You’ll get training, increase your knowledge, and learn new skills.
+This could help you when applying to university, college or a new job with NHSScotland.

 Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.

 Widening participation supports adult learners who want to go to university.
-If you’re an adult with few or no qualifications, you can get into higher education through the Scottish Wider Access Programme (SWAP).
+If you’re an adult with few or no qualifications, you could get into higher education through the Scottish Wider Access Programme (SWAP).
 Many universities also provide access programmes to help you get the degree entry qualifications you need.

 - Glasgow Caledonian University